MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 04/09/2021 in EUW).
 Each sample from the dataset contains features, labels, label weights, frame numbers and so on.
 The overall performance score of each player after the game and and a real-time score of each player during the game based on the player's performance is stored.

 An interesting thing to note here, the paper doesn't describe how this process is performed.
 This is a trend I have noticed in machine learning papers in general, but especially from some Chinese research papers where they can be suprisingly lacking in detail for crucial details like this.
 The method used to determine how a player is performing in the game may have an important impact on training the system, especially for a supervised learning system.

-Then, a large number of the retrieved games are filtered where games which are poorly performed by players are filtered from the dataset.
+Regardless, a large number of the retrieved games are filtered where games which are poorly performed by players are filtered from the dataset.
 This is based on the performance score calculated in the previous step, where individual performances which are below the top 10% of performances are disregarded.
 These samples are for an individual hero as the models